View Current

 1. The complaint is not related to a breach of the Code, and should be dismissed.
 If required, the DO will ensure efforts are made to restore the reputation(s) of the Respondent(s).

 2. The complaint relates to less than serious breach/es of the Codeand can be resolved locally, with or without corrective action/s.
-DO to refer the complaint to the appropriate local Manager for resolution.
-The local Manager is then required to implement corrective actions, if applicable.
+DO to refer the complaint to the appropriate local Manager, Head of School, or Deputy Head of School (Research Training) for resolution.
+That individual is then required to implement corrective actions, if applicable.

-4. The complaint is not related to a breach of the Code, but may be referred to other University processes (for example, the complaint is considered a breach of the University's Code of Conduct or Staff Code of Conduct, or is vexatious).
+4. The complaint is not related to a breach of the Code, but may be referred to other University processes (for example, the complaint is considered a breach of the University's Staff Code of Conduct or Student Student Code of Conduct, or Higher Degree by Research Policy, or is vexatious).
 DO to refer the complaint to the appropriate University unit/s for further action.

 (30) In addition to the above actions: